tundish/blathnaid/blathnaid/book/chapters.rst

 ---------

-One of the Guards started to tie poor Morten to a gatepost, saying, “If you can’t feed him, you shouldn’t keep him”.
+One of the Guards started to tie poor Morten to a gatepost, saying, “If you can’t feed him, you shouldn’t keep him.”
 The other man chipped in, “Sure, he’ll eat very well presently!”

 Morten did not like the sound of that, and ground his hooves in deep.